 Because of my experiences, today I choose to be inclusive, welcoming all cultures into my life.
-I value family, knowing there are some traditions worth keeping – such as our yearly Easter celebrations, the biggest feast on the Greek Orthodox calendar.
+I value my family, my husband, our daughters and their husbands and their children, knowing there are some traditions worth keeping – such as our yearly Easter celebrations, the biggest feast on the Greek Orthodox calendar.
 We love to gather, cook lots of food and celebrate together.

 I value cooking from scratch, using organic produce where possible and gathering my loved ones around the dinner table.

 My husband and I raised our daughters to understand the value in cooking from scratch, using quality produce and connecting together around food.
 Now my grandchildren are experiencing this value too.

 I want to inspire you to value the benefits of eating food cooked from scratch using quality produce.

 I want to inspire you to gather your loved ones around the table and pursue authentic connection with each of them.